 More and more companies are adopting cloud solutions for their internet of things (IoT) devices.
-The number of IoT devices in use is projected to reach over 30 billion by 2025.
+The IDC estimates there will be more than 55 billion connected devices by 2025.
 While the benefits of connecting IoT devices to the cloud are promising, managing and securing a growing web of connected devices is no easy feat.

 Recognizing this, President Biden included IoT security in a recent executive order, tasking the Secretary of Commerce, the director of NIST, the chair of the Federal Trade Commission (FTC) and representatives of other agencies as the director of NIST deems appropriate, to identify IoT cybersecurity criteria for a consumer labeling program within the next 270 days.

 The majority of these devices will be connected to cloud services like Microsoft Azure, Google IoT, AWS IoT, etc., where large amounts of data are easily stored and managed.
 However, implementing strong security measures at this scale is challenging and if the challenges are not met, it could lead to disaster.

 With a growing network of connected devices, companies are adopting cloud solutions because it is faster, easier and lower cost to track devices and maintain interoperability between systems.

 Using cloud services is ideal for managing devices because the cloud offers:

 However, with the growth of IoT devices connecting to the cloud, the attack surface has increased exponentially so that companies need to secure the devices at every potential point of attack.

 Traditional networks have a physical parameter that virtual deployments do not, so implementing a method for verifying authenticity and establishing encrypted sessions is even more important in cloud environments.
 Connected devices and systems have to be secured properly, so that hackers, hostile governments and competitors cannot gain access to sensitive information or disrupt operations.
 Specifically, we notice the following three most common threats to the security of the cloud.